-We picked up Cookie the Walker a couple weeks ago.
+We picked up Cookie the Walker in May of 2013.
 Before I could get home and read it to the kids our Second Grader picked it up and read it to the family.
 The first thing she said when she finished the book was, “Are there more Cookie books?”
 Sorry, no. But maybe Ms. Monroe will write more.
+(She hasn’t yet).
 This has been a favorite of my children since we brought it home.
 Cookie the Walker is recommended for ages 3 to 8.
 My three-year-old enjoys having it read to him and my eight-year-old enjoys reading it.

 Cookie The Walker